steveloughran/engineering-proposals/refactoring-s3a.md

 pathologically bad in some scenarios.
 This is why I abandoned (HADOOP-13371)[https://issues.apache.org/jira/browse/HADOOP-13371]
 _S3A globber to use bulk listObject call over recursive directory scan_.

+### January 2021: HADOOP-17414: header processing.

+The fact that the S3A magic committers weren't providing incremental feedback of bytes processed was addressed by allowing the S3A magic committer to add the final length to a customer header on the PUT of the marker file; Spark has a matching PR to read it.
+To get the header over to spark, all HTTP headers were made accessible via the getXAttr() APIs.

+1. The absence of FS Spec tests for this surfaced; almost shipped a patch which didn't generate an empty set of attributes for a directory 1.
+1. All header processing, including that in a copy operation, was moved to a new class `HeaderProcessing extends AbstractStoreOperation`
+1. With `getObjectMetadata()` added to the StoreContext callbacks on the basis that it's use was so ubiquitous, and it was so low level it would be at the bottom of any layered design.

+Change #3 was a mistake which became apparent during the auditing work of HADOOP-15711.
+Yes, it's ubiquitous -but we still need to manage the set of operations exported to every extension point -especially now there is an audit span to be explicitly or implicitly propagated.
+The operation should go into a HeaderProcessingCallbacks interface/impl provided to HeaderProcessing.

+### March 2021.
+HADOOP-16721. subdirectory delte() and rename() race condition.

+So far (March 8, 2021) the sole regression caused by S3 consistency.

+If thread/process 1 deleted the subdir `dest/subdir1` one and there were no sibling subdirectories, then then the dir `dest` would not exist until `maybeCreateFakeParentDirectory()` had performed a `LIST` and, if needed, a `PUT` of a marker.
+This creates a window where thread/process 2, trying to rename `staging/subdir2` into `dest` could fail "parent does not exist".

+And guess what:
+1. Hive still thinks renaming directories from staging to the production dataset is a good idea.
+1. It can spawn many threads to do this parallel (maybe even to compensate for the slow rename()) performance of S3.
+1. On a sufficiently overloaded system (lots of threads already doing the parallel filenames) the window of parent-dir-not-found can last long enough for things to fail.

+Prior to S3 being consistent this wouldn't have been an issue
+* rename()'s need to list everything underneath the source dir wasn't safe to use with delayed list consistency
+* so S3Guard was effectively mandatory.

+The fix: go from verifying parent dir exists to simply making sure that it isn't a file is a weakening of the requirement "parent dir must exist" -but file:// already doesn't require that.
+S3A is still slightly weaker in that you can rename a few layers under a file, but then `create()` lets you do that already, and nobody has noticed in production.

+One thing whch surfaced during the fix is: the interface/implementation split isn't sufficient for testability here, as you the means by which an S3AFS instance creates the implementation classes to be pluggable.

+That is: we can't inject long delays into the final stage of `DeleteOperation` because the `OperationCallbacks` implementation passed in is always an instance of `OperationCallbacksImpl()`.
+Luckily, we could subclass the S3AFS, make `maybeCreateFakeParentDirectory()` protected, then use a pair of semaphores to choreograph access.

+Creation of the callback classes needs to via plugin points.
+Without going anywhere near _guice_ or similar, we can at least make every instantiation of a callback class an explicit method in S3AFS, so that subclasses for testing can return their own.

+This should be done first for the new work in the auditing patch.

+## Proposals

 #### Proposed: Public APIs for Tree Scanning